 b.
-IOM Dietary Fiber Report--In 2001, the IOM Panel on the Definition of Dietary Fiber (the IOM Dietary Fiber Panel) responded to our request to provide definitions for dietary fiber based on its role in human physiology and health.
+IOM Dietary Fiber Report-In 2001, the IOM Panel on the Definition of Dietary Fiber (the IOM Dietary Fiber Panel) responded to our request to provide definitions for dietary fiber based on its role in human physiology and health.
 The IOM Dietary Fiber Panel developed two categories of definitions of fiber: "Dietary Fiber" and "Added Fiber" in its report Dietary Reference Intakes: Proposed Definition of Dietary Fiber (the IOM Dietary Fiber Report) (Ref.
 24).

 c.
-IOM Dietary Assessment Report--In 2000, the IOM Subcommittee on Interpretation and Uses of Dietary Reference Intakes (IOM uses Committee) published the report, DRIs Application in Dietary Assessment (IOM Dietary Assessment report) on how to use the DRIs for dietary assessment of individuals and groups.
+IOM Dietary Assessment Report-In 2000, the IOM Subcommittee on Interpretation and Uses of Dietary Reference Intakes (IOM uses Committee) published the report, DRIs Application in Dietary Assessment (IOM Dietary Assessment report) on how to use the DRIs for dietary assessment of individuals and groups.

 d.
-IOM Labeling Report--In 2003, the IOM Committee on nutrition labeling (IOM Labeling Committee) considered how the DRIs can be used to develop appropriate reference values for nutrition labeling and published its report, co-funded by FDA, DRI Guiding Principles for Nutrition Labeling and Fortification (the IOM Labeling Report) (Ref.
-25), with the goal of having an updated nutrition label that consumers can use to make informed dietary choices.

-e.
-IOM Dietary Planning Report--In 2003, the IOM Subcommittee on interpretation and uses of DRIs (IOM Uses Committee) published a report, DRIs Application in Dietary Planning (IOM Dietary Planning Report) (Ref.
+IOM Labeling Report-In 2003, the IOM Committee on nutrition labeling (IOM Labeling Committee) considered how the DRIs can be used to develop appropriate reference values for nutrition labeling and published its report, co-funded by FDA, DRI Guiding e.
+IOM Dietary Planning Report-In 2003, the IOM Subcommittee on interpretation and uses of DRIs (IOM Uses Committee) published a report, DRIs Application in Dietary Planning (IOM Dietary Planning Report) (Ref.
 26) on how to use the DRIs for planning intakes of individuals and groups.
-This report discusses the use of the DRIs for food and supplement labels.

-f.
-IOM Sodium Strategies Report--In 2008, the IOM convened a Committee on Strategies to Reduce Sodium Intake in the United States to address a Congressional request for recommendations about various means that could be employed to reduce dietary sodium intake to levels recommended by the 2005 DGA (less than 2,300 mg/d and no more than 1,500 mg/d for African-Americans, people with hypertension, and middle-aged and older adults).
+This report discusses the use of the DRIs for food and supplement labels food and supplement labels. f.
+IOM Sodium Strategies Report-In 2008, the IOM convened a Committee on Strategies to Reduce Sodium Intake in the United States to address a Congressional request for recommendations about various means that could be employed to reduce dietary sodium intake to levels recommended by the 2005 DGA (less than 2,300 mg/d and no more than 1,500 mg/d for African-Americans, people with hypertension, and middle-aged and older adults).
 The Committee's report, Strategies to Reduce Sodium Intake in the United States (IOM Sodium Strategies Report), published in 2010, among other strategies, discusses how the labeling of sodium on foods can serve as a supporting strategy for reducing sodium intake (Ref.
 27).